Mallika Sherawat: Career

 In 2005, Sherawat acted in The Myth, a Chinese film, co-starring with Jackie Chan.
 She played an Indian girl who saves Chan's character from a river.
 The Myth was her first international film.
 Her appearance at the Cannes Film Festival to promote the film secured a lot of attention, with Time magazine's Richard Corliss calling her "the next big thing."

 Her performance in the 2006 film Pyaar Ke Side Effects, co-starring Rahul Bose, won her praise from around the industry, with critic Raja Sen commenting, "Mallika steals the show with her disarming candour." and the film did moderately well at the box office.

 Her first release in 2007 was Mani Ratnam's Guru, in which she performed the song "Mayya Mayya."
 She played a guest role in Himesh Reshammiya's Aap Ka Suroor - The Real Love Story and reportedly charged Rs.
 15 million for a 10-minute appearance.
 Her last release of 2007 was Welcome, which did exceptionally well at the box office.
 Her performance received very favourable reviews with noted film critic Taran Adarsh writing, "Mallika Sherawat is electrifying."

 Her 2008 releases were Ugly Aur Pagli and Maan Gaye Mughal-e-Azam.
 Both were unsuccessful at the box office.
 Sherawat's next Bollywood release was Double Dhamaal, which went on to becoming a moderate success at the box office, receiving 'above average' status at the box office, by Box Office India.
 She also appeared in item numbers in films such as Thank You (Razia Gundon Mein Phas Gayi), Bin Bulaye Baraati (Shalu Ke Thumkey) and in Osthe (Kalasala), which is a Tamil film.
 In 2012, she was featured in an item number in Tezz (Laila).
 Sherawat has also performed in Kismat Love Paisa Dilli, in which she will be playing a Haryanvi.

-On 23 October 2013 Mallika staring reality dating show called Bachelorette India - Mere Khayalon ki Mallika was aired which was adopted from The Bachelorette to find the perfect bachelor for herself.
+On 23 October 2013, Mallika starred in a reality dating show called Bachelorette India - Mere Khayalon ki Mallika.
+It was adapted from The Bachelorette to find the perfect bachelor for her.